Assyrian folk-pop music: Modern Assyrian Music

 World War I, and the resulting Assyrian genocide, drove many Assyrians out from the mountainous region of Hakkari, southeastern Turkey to the regions of northern Iraq and northeastern Syria.
 World War II brought them in direct contact with the west, especially the British Army in Iraq, Russians in Urmia and the French in Syria.
 The contact with the British caused the most influence on modern Assyrian music, especially the period after the independence of Iraq in 1932, which brought British oil companies into Iraq and they employed many by now English speaking Assyrians.
 At this time they came in contact with Western music and instruments.
 Assyrian youth started picking up and playing these new instruments after seeing and hearing the British playing.
 Assyrian youths started to find new bands and to play in parties, picnics and other functions for both Assyrians and others.

 Gabriel Asaad was the pioneer of Assyrian music and composed the first Assyrian song in the Turoyo language, Othuroye Ho Mtoth Elfan l-Metba‘ (1926, ܐܬܘܪܝܶܐ ܗܐ ܡܛܬ ܐܠܦܢ ܠܡܛܒܥ "Assyrians, Our ship is on the way to sink").
-In Baghdad, Iraq the earliest known record is by Hanna Patros in 1931 – perhaps two Gramophones (78rpm) with 2 songs on each (church hymns and folk songs).
+In Baghdad, Iraq the earliest known record is by Hanna Patros in 1931 – perhaps two Gramophones (78 rpm) with 2 songs on each (church hymns and folk songs).
 Called “"Karuzuta d-khasha".
 Hanna Petros (1896–1958), later became the music director at the conservatory in Baghdad.
 There were church hymns and folklore songs with a musical company on the records.
 Albert Rouel Tamras releases his first records in Baghdad in 1966 on Bashirphone label owned by Jameil Bashir an Assyrian Iraqi oud and violin soloist.
 Singing in the background with Albert are Biba and Sargon Gabriel, two singers who would later become notable figures in modern Assyrian music in the United States.
 Contemporaneously, Evin Agassi was also making music in Iran during the 1950s and 1960s.